http://www.education.miami.edu

 Accreditation

-The Department of Teaching and Learning in The School of Education and Human Development offers Teacher Education Programs approved by the Florida Department of Education.
-In conjunction with the Phillip and Patricia Frost School of Music, the School of Education and Human Development offers Teacher Education Programs in Music Education at the undergraduate and graduate levels.
-Students who complete their program of studies and submit an application to the Florida Department of Education - Bureau of Educator Certification are eligible to receive a Professional Teaching Certificate.
+The Department of Teaching and Learning offers Teacher Education Programs approved by the Florida Department of Education.
+In conjunction with the Phillip and Patricia Frost School of Music, the department offers Teacher Education Programs in Music Education at the undergraduate and graduate levels.
+Students who complete their program of studies, the appropriate examinations, and submit an application to the Florida Department of Education - Bureau of Educator Certification are eligible to receive a Professional Teaching Certificate.

 The policy for practicum, internship, and clinical lab credit hours varies by program.
-Please check the specific program's requirements with your academic advisor or program director.
+Please review the requirements with your Cane Navigator or the Program Director.

 The Foote Fellows Honors Program reflects the educational vision of former University of Miami President Edward T. Foote, who retired in 2000 after serving the University for twenty years.
 President Foote passed away in the spring, 2016 but his legacy lives on through the Foote Fellow Honors Program that recognizes the most educationally accomplished incoming students at the University of Miami.
 Foote Fellows have distinguished themselves both in and out of the classroom at their previous schools, are self-motivated, and think independently.
 Foote Fellows enjoy unmatched freedom and flexibility to explore a multitude of educational resources within the curricular framework of their school or college.
 Although Foote Fellows are generally exempt from cognate requirements, they are required to complete the minimum degree requirements [120 credits].
 Given the flexibility and range of courses they may take, many Foote Fellows pursue additional majors and/or minors and study abroad to explore multiple disciplines.